-At the Year 10 level there are three (3) courses of mathematics.
+At the Year 10 level, there are three (3) courses of mathematics.
 They are a continuation of the same three courses from Year 9 and it is expected that students will remain at the same course level over the two years.
 The college will use a range of available data to confirm this choice.

-Year 10 SCIENCE
+Year 10 Science

-For more information about this Course, see the Learning Area Leader: Mr Fordham
+For more information about this subject, see the Learning Area Leader: Mr Fordham

-Major Focus - Big Theories of Science - Inheritance, Evolution, The Atom, The Big Bang, Newton's Laws and Global Climate Change.
+Major Focus - Major Focus - Big Theories of Science - Inheritance, Evolution, The Atom, The Big Bang, Newton's Laws and Global Climate Change.
 (Code: SCIE10)

-The year 10 Science course is semesterised into Science sub-topics.
-In one semester students will study Biology and Environmental Science, while in the alternate semester the focus will be on Physics and Chemistry.
+The year 10 Science course is organised into Science sub-topics.
+In one semester students will study a small unit of Biology, Environmental Science, and Psychology while in the alternate semester the focus will be on Physics and Chemistry.
+Each student will complete a research investigation at some stage throughout the year.